-In this post, we want to share our experience with a job interview for a Data Scientist/Machine Learning Engineer position.
+In this post, I want to share my experience with a job interview for a Data Scientist/Machine Learning Engineer position.

-Now, before we start, we know that these positions are different from one another.
-But, we are coming from a country where the Artificial Intelligence market is still very small, so the positions in the companies are usually a combination of a few scientific fields.
+Now, before I start, I know that these positions are different from one another.
+But, I’m coming from a country where the Artificial Intelligence market is still very small, so the positions in the companies are usually a combination of a few scientific fields.

-The position that we will take a look at was listed in the biggest and one of the best companies in our country.
-The position was a Data Science Internship for students with knowledge and interests for Computer Science and Data Science.
+The position that we will take a look at was listed in the biggest and one of the best companies in my country.
+The position was a Data Science Internship for students with knowledge and interests in Computer Science and Data Science.

 Being one of the companies with a big reputation, the interviews can be a bit complex, so the questions came from different areas.